-Even the pesky Malaysian Trumpet Snails will be in the Crayfish’s menu.
+Even the pesky Malaysian Trumpet Snails will be on the Crayfish’s menu.

-This small predator will eat all the snails they can catch.
+The small predators like this one from the Cambarellus genus of freshwater crayfish will eat all the snails they can catch.

 Be careful with keeping small fish with the Dwarf Crayfish, especially the ones that rest on the bottom.